3 Reasons Not To Be Intimidated by Virtual Volunteering

 1. It’s not all digital.

 Look for remote volunteer opportunities that don’t require technology of any kind.
+Browse a list of local virtual and remote opportunities in the Volunteer Houston portal.

 2. Nonprofits are still operating.

 There are more than 1,800 nonprofits serving the Greater Houston area that still have hundreds of thousands of clients to serve in so many different areas – food insecurity, homeless outreach, literacy, senior care, pets and animals, environmental, advocacy to name a few.
 And they still need the help of volunteers.
+Here are a few:

 3. Ask and you shall receive.